Going Beyond the Classroom

 Started in 2014, this camp tradition combines the many fun activities of camp into a stamp rally souvenir book.
-Each camper gets their very own passport.
+Each Challenge and Challenge Plus camper gets their very own passport.
 Campers enjoy friendly competition to get stamps for their English achievements.
 For example, learning the English Adventure "Happy Campers" song as a team gets everyone in your group a stamp.
 And, when camp is over, the passports provide a durable memory of camp and the great fun campers had speaking English every day.

 Complete beginners may need some Japanese support to keep activities safe and fun, but we challenge every learner to use as much English as possible, every day at camp.
 The results: improved listening and speaking as well as greater motivation to learn English when campers return home.

 The learning doesn't stop with language.
 English Adventure’s unique international culture nurtures a deeper awareness of the greater world outside of Japan.
 Campers interact with camp staff from different countries and cultures and learn how to respect and value their differences.